top of page

 Our Artists in Love

-As February is arriving and Valentines Day is just around the corner, we thought it’d be nice to appreciate the love of our artists from our collection.
+With February on the horizon and Valentine’s Day just around the corner, we’re celebrating the love and creativity of the artists in our collection.

 Georges Braque and Marcelle Lapré